josevitormp/pdsnd_github/README.md

     bikeshare.py

 ### Credits
-Most doughts on how to write some of the code were taken either from python documentation or stackoverflow.com
+Most doubts on how to write some of the code were taken either from python documentation or stackoverflow.com